-- 1. Each SFA may develop its own time frame calendar, as long as the entire verification process is completed by November 15.
+- 4. The following is to be maintained on file each year: - A copy of the Verification Summary of Applications and the Verification Summary Report submitted to the State Agency. - A copy of each free and reduced-price meal application selected for verification. - Written evidence submitted by households, including a stamped-in date and/or the envelope in which the documents were sent to the SFA. - Calculation information used in comparing the income documents submitted and the amount of income originally reported by the households. - A copy of any correspondence to the households concerning verification efforts, including notice of reduction or termination of benefits. - Annotation of any information obtained through telephone or in-person contacts that resulted in some type of action being taken in completing the verification process. - N. Implementation of Verification Process - 1.
+Each SFA may develop its own time frame calendar, as long as the entire verification process is completed by November 15.
 The following is an example of dates that could be used: - OCTOBER 1-(First notice required) Select applications and notify households and/or SNAP, TANF, or FDPIR agency.
 The SFA must indicate the date that the information from the household or agency is due. - OCTOBER 15-(Second notice required) Contact households that have not responded and those who presented insufficient written documentation. - OCTOBER 29-Send ten calendar days' advance Notice of Adverse Action to households that have not responded or have not submitted the required information in full or are no longer eligible for meal benefits by the established due date. - NOVEMBER 9-Terminate those who do not respond.
 If a household appeals, benefits must continue as approved until the hearing official's decision is rendered. - NOVEMBER 15-All verification efforts must be completed. - 2.
 Applications are to be verified as the income, SNAP, TANF, or FDPIR information is received.
-If a household is to receive a reduction or termination of benefits as a result of verification, the ten calendar days' advance notice of the change must be sent immediately after the information is received.

-O. Verification Report

-Each SFA is required to complete and certify a Verification Summary Report after November 15.
+If a household is to receive a reduction or termination of benefits as a result of verification, the ten calendar days' advance notice of the change must be sent immediately after the information is received. - O. Verification Report: Each SFA is required to complete and certify a Verification Summary Report after November 15.
 This report must be completed prior to the SFA being able to access its December claim for reimbursement.
-(Refer to pages E-79-82 for an example.)
+(Refer to pages E-78 through E-81 for a copy of the form.)